nc108x/2023-scoreboard/README.md

 - Other controls are pretty self-explanatory.

 ### Known Issues

-- Currently does not support both sides achieving endgame.
-I kind of want to support this (in case a team wants to continue on their own after the other side has already achieved endgame for training purposes), but also cannot be bothered to completely redo how score calculation/endgame detection is done.
-Might(?) try in the future but no promises.

 - Resizing the browser window/scuffed aspect ratios will break the UI layout spectacularly because I haven't figured out how resizing works lmao.
 But you'll probably be using it in fullscreen... right? |･ω･) Current workaround is to simply zoom out on the browser side.